Remember the very first time you hit the gym to try to bulk up and get in better shape?

-Before you begin: test your max to see what your starting numbers are.
+Before you begin: Test your maximum lift to see what your starting numbers are.

-Frequency: Go heavy with each of the big 3 once a week.
-Giving tour muscles a lot of time recover will help you avoid doing damage to your joints/muscles.
+Frequency: Go heavy with each of the "big three" once a week.
+Giving our muscles a lot of time recover will help you avoid doing damage to yourself.

-Remember: Always warm-up, use good form, use a spotter & know your limits
+Remember: Always warm up extensively, use good form, use a spotter, and know your limits.

-- Squeeze the bar. pull the bar apart with your hands.
+- Squeeze the bar.
+Think about pulling the bar apart with your hands.
 This will get your elbows into better position, keep your body locked in tight, and get your supporting muscles ready to fire.

 - Keep your elbows closer to your body.
-Incorporates more of your triceps vs. your weaker shoulder muscles.
+This incorporates more of your triceps vs. your shoulder muscles.

 - Get a wider grip on the bar.
-Decreases the path which the bar has to travel
+This shortens the path the bar has to travel.

 - Use a leg drive.
-Bringing your feet back and arching your back will decrease the path which the bar has to travel.
+Bringing your feet back and arching your back will shorten the path the bar has to travel.

-- Tight upper back.
+- Keep your upper back tight.
 Keep your shoulder blades pinched together to give a stronger base for the bar to sit on.

 - Your body follows your head.
 Keep your eyes forward and head up.